nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - Have to realise you are in quicksand
 - A particular type of team *may* be able to give hope of escape
+- 2 out of 3 developers put saving the company ahead of themselves

 ---